 We chose to go through this certification because we serve not only Native American women, but women who have experienced intergenerational trauma that keeps their addiction festering.
 By understanding and healing this trauma, women can move forward in their recovery from drug and alcohol addiction.

 Legitscript is a non-clinical certification we hold.
 Our primary objective is to provide life-changing addiction treatment services to women, and we’re motivated by a sincere desire to help women and their families find a new way to live.
 In 2018, the major search engines (like Google and Bing) and social media sites like Facebook began suspending addiction treatment ads to limit the public’s exposure to ineffective or unethical drug and alcohol rehabs.
-The only for a program to participate in online advertising is to become vetted and approved through LegitScript to ensure they are legitimate, safe, and reputable.
+We have undergone the comprehensive LegitScript certification process to participate in online advertising in the addiction treatment space.
 Many people who are looking for effective addiction treatment rely on Google or social media to find a quality drug and alcohol rehab.
 We want to be front and center in the online advertising space so women and families can find us to heal from substance use disorder.

 New Directions for Women is a proud member of the Sober Living Network of California and is an active member of the Sober Living Coalition of Orange County.
 The primary mission of the Sober Living Network is to promote the establishment, successful management and growth of high quality sober living homes and other community-based recovery services.
 New Directions for Women operates an Intensive Sober Living, meaning women in that home also attend NDFW clinical programs.

 The National Association of Addiction Treatment Providers, NAATP, is the trade organization for the addiction treatment and recovery profession.
 New Directions for Women is a member in good standing , and we appreciate their work as a convening body to bring our industry together to learn about best practices, network with other ethical programs, and learn about clinical and operational resources as well as law and policy advocacy.